|

 pursue their traditional way of life, members of the latter group have

 gone out into the world, unbowed by their face's relentless decline.
+Shield dwarves are traditionally slow to trust and slow to forget

 slights, but a dawning realization of their race's plight has left many